 The Comet serves all of the principal gateways to Yellowstone.
-It carries through Pullmans from Chicago direct to Gardiner and other through Pullmans direct to Cody; direct Pullmans to Bozeman and the new Gallatin Way are carried on the "North Coast Limited" making direct connection at these gateways with the big yellow motors of the ' Yellowstone Park Transportation Company.
+It carries through Pullmans from Chicago direct to Gardiner, and other through Pullmans direct to Cody; direct Pullmans to Bozeman and the new Gallatin Way are carried on "The Alaskan"-making direct connection at these gateways with the big yellow motors of the Yellowstone Park Transportation Company.

 It's the same way leaving the Park.
-The sightseeing motor cars wheel out of Yellowstone to Cody, Gardiner and Bozeman, right up to train-side, and the Yellowstone Park Comet takes you on to Minneapolis, St. Paul and Chicago without any change of cars enroute.
+The sightseeing motor cars wheel out of Yellowstone to Cody, Gardiner and Bozeman, right up to train-side, and you are carried on to Minneapolis, St. Paul and Chicago without any change of cars enroute.